Architecture Overview

 The Containerd “shim” is a daemon process that serves the Task Service API.
 It listens on a socket to receive ttrpc requests from Containerd, allowing for lifecycle management for containers (create, start, stop, etc.).

-Runwasi Library
+Runwasi Libraries

-3. Wasm OCI Integration: Transparent handling of the wasm-oci spec.
+2. Wasm OCI Integration: Transparent handling of the wasm-oci spec.

 Engine Types